vseryakov/backendjs/README.md

 customize the running environment, these should be regular shell scripts using bash syntax.

 Most common used commands are:
-- rc.backend run-backend - run the backend or the app for development purposes
+- rc.backend run-backend - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
 - rc.backend run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
 - rc.backend init-app - create the app skeleton
-- rc.backend put-backend path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line
+- rc.backend put-backend path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line, this is for developent version of the backend only
 - rc.backend setup-server [-root path] - initialize Amazon instance for backend use, optional -root can be specified where the backend home will be instead of ~/.backend

+# Deployment use cases

+## AWS instance setup

-Here is the typical example how to setup new AWS server:
+Here is the typical example how to setup new AWS server, it is not required and completely optional but rc.backend provies some helpful commands that may simplify new image configuration.

-- start new AWS instance via AWS console, use Amazon Linuxc or CentOS 6
+- start new AWS instance via AWS console, use Amazon Linux or CentOS 6
 - copy rc.backend to the `ec2-user` home directory of the new instance
 - login as `ec2-user`
 - run `sudo ./rc.backend setup-server`
-  - optionally you can specify the root of the backend instead of default /home/backend/.backend to some other directory, for production servers having everything in the hidden dor folder is not very effective
+  - optionally you can specify the root of the backend instead of default /home/backend/.backend to some other directory
-  - for example this command: `sudo ./rc.backend setup-server -root /home/backend`
-  - all backend files now are in the home of the backend user which is very convenient
+  - for example this command: `sudo ./rc.backend setup-server -root /home/backend` will make all backend files in the home of the backend user which is very convenient and easy to support
-- now the instance is ready to run the backend, global system-wide options can be defined in the `/etc/backendrc` like BACKEND_ARGS, BACKEND_NAME, BACKEND_ROOT env variables, if not set the defaults will be used.
+- global system-wide options are defined in the `/etc/backendrc` like BACKEND_ARGS, BACKEND_NAME, BACKEND_ROOT env variables
 - reboot
 - login as `backend` user using the AWS keypair private key

-# Deployment use cases
+- run `ps agx`, it should show several backend processes running
+- try to access the instance via HTTP port for the API console or documentation

+## Configure HTTP port

-The first thing when deploying the backnd into production is to change API port, by default is is 800, but we would want port 80 so regardless how the environment is setup it is ultimatley 2 way to specify the port for HTTP server to use:
+The first thing when deploying the backend into production is to change API HTTP port, by default is is 8000, but we would want port 80 so regardless how the environment is setup it is ultimatley 2 ways to specify the port for HTTP server to use:

 - config file

   The config file is always located in the etc/ folder in the backend home directory, how the home is specified depends on the system but basically it can be defined via command line arguments as `-home` or via environment variables when using rc.backend.
 See rc.backend documentation but on AWS instances created with rc.backend
-  `setup-server` command, for non-standard home use `/etc/backendrc` profile, specify `BACKEND_HOME=/home/backend` there and the rest will be takedn care of
+  `setup-server` command, for non-standard home use `/etc/backendrc` profile, specify `BACKEND_HOME=/home/backend` there and the rest will be taken care of

 - command line arguments